The 50 Greatest Composers of All Time

 Whether simple four-part homophony or the complex micropolyphony and dazzling sonic spectacle of Spem in alium, everything a composer interested in choral music needs to learn can be found here.

-An original thinker, dadaist, artist, pianist and creator of furniture music
+Satie was an original thinker, dadaist, artist, pianist and creator of furniture music

 Gerald Barry says: